badu/json/README.md

 # New features

-* fewer allocations (to be described)
+* fewer allocations - benchmarks are present
 * encode state is the options carrier, instead of passing around options as parameter
 * optional sort map keys on serializing
-* encoding of Null typed structs (NullString, NullBool, e.t.c.) - see TestNewNull in encode_test.go for the Marshalers.
+* encoding and decoding of Null typed structs (NullString, NullBool, etc.) - see TestNewNull in encode_test.go for the Marshalers and TestNewDecodeNull in decode_test.go
-* minimal reflect, extracted from reflect package (to be described)
+* minimal reflect, extracted from reflect package
 * fast number scanner in strconv - numbers are already validated on decoding, so there is no need to validate (to be described)
 * minimal strconv package included - instead of working with strings we're working with []byte (to be described)
 * fixed omitempty struct bug :